Fire Team Member Training Perth · Darwin

-FTMO – Fire Team Member Oil & Gas
+Learn How to Operate as a Fire Team Member in an Oil & Gas Workplace

 The purpose of ERGT Australia’s Fire Team Member Oil & Gas (FTMO) course is to provide the skills and knowledge required to operate a breathing apparatus whilst undertaking fire control and emergency rescue in resource industry workplaces.
 The course delivers skills and knowledge regarding the operation and maintenance of a breathing apparatus and equipment in an irrespirable atmosphere, as defined by the Australian Standard AS/NZS 1715:2009 Selection and the use and maintenance of respiratory protective equipment.
 This course also covers the skills and knowledge required to function as a member of an emergency response team in order to respond to fire emergencies in onshore and/or offshore facilities.